 The value generated by any unit engaged in production and the contributions of individual sectors or industries to gross domestic product.

 Labour productivity measures how many units of output are produced for each unit of labour input and is calculated by dividing output by labour input.

-Output is measured by gross value added (GVA) in chained volume measures (CVM), which is an estimate of the volume of goods and services produced for final use by an industry, and in aggregate for the UK, after adjusting for price changes.
+Output is measured by GVA in chained volume measures (CVM), which is an estimate of the volume of goods and services produced for final use by an industry, and in aggregate for the UK, after adjusting for price changes.
 It is calculated as turnover (sales) minus purchases (intermediate consumption).Back to table of contents

 Estimates of the productivity time series for previous time periods have been revised and therefore may not be consistent with the labour productivity national statistics.

-New estimates of GVA are subject to change.
-This reflects the use of new data and methods, but also challenges in reconciling quarterly and annual GDP data.
+New estimates of GVA are more volatile on a quarterly basis, especially in production industries.
+This reflects the use of new data and methods, but also challenges in reconciling quarterly and annual data, as explained in our Recent challenges of balancing the three approaches of GDP article.
 As productivity is a structural feature of the economy, we continue to advise users to focus on long-term trends of productivity.Back to table of contents

-Office for National Statistics (ONS), released 15 November 2022, ONS website, article, UK productivity flash estimate: July to September 2022
+Office for National Statistics (ONS), released 21 November 2023, ONS website, article, UK productivity flash estimate: July to September 2023

 Contact details for this Article